Our Paint

-Our paint is available in 12 standard colors: 6 whites, 4 grays, 1 navy and 1 black.
+Our paint is available in 12 standard colors: 5 whites, 4 gray/beige, 5 blue/greens, and 1 black.

 That doesn’t mean that you’re limited to using one of those colors though.
 It just means that we’ll need to buy a smaller batch of your specific color choice.
 In those instances, there may be an added cost for that small batch.